Death in Venice: Plot

 One night, a dream filled with orgiastic Dionysian imagery reveals to him the sexual nature of his feelings for Tadzio.
 Afterward, he begins staring at the boy so openly and following him so persistently that Aschenbach feels the boy's guardians have finally noticed, and they take to warning Tadzio whenever he approaches too near the strange, solitary man.
 However, Aschenbach's feelings, although passionately intense, remain unvoiced; he never touches Tadzio or speaks to him, and while there is some indication that Tadzio is aware of his admiration, the two exchange nothing more than occasionally surreptitious glances.

 Aschenbach begins to fret about his aging face and body.
 In an attempt to look more attractive, he visits the hotel's barber shop almost daily, where the barber persuades him to have his hair dyed and his face painted to look more youthful.
 The result is a fairly close approximation to the old man on the ship who had so appalled Aschenbach.

 Freshly dyed and rouged, he again shadows Tadzio through Venice in the oppressive heat.
 He loses sight of the boy in the heart of the city; then, exhausted and thirsty, he buys and eats some over-ripe strawberries and rests in an abandoned square, contemplating the Platonic ideal of beauty amid the ruins of his own once-formidable dignity.

-A few days later, Aschenbach goes to the lobby in his hotel, feeling ill and weak, and discovers that the Polish family plan to leave after lunch.
+A few days later, Aschenbach goes to the lobby in his hotel, feeling ill and weak, and discovers that the Polish family plans to leave after lunch.
 He goes to the beach to his usual deck chair.
 Tadzio is there, unsupervised for once, and accompanied by Jasiu, an older boy.
 A fight starts between the two boys, and Tadzio is quickly bested; afterward, he angrily leaves his companion and wades over to Aschenbach's part of the beach, where he stands for a moment looking out to sea, then turns halfway around to look at his admirer.
 To Aschenbach, it is as if the boy is beckoning to him: He tries to rise and follow, only to collapse sideways into his chair.

 His body is discovered minutes later.

 Origins

-Mann's original intention was to write about "passion as confusion and degradation" after having been fascinated by the true story of Goethe's love for 18-year-old Baroness Ulrike von Levetzow, which had led Goethe to write his "Marienbad Elegy".
-The May 1911 death of composer Gustav Mahler in Vienna and Mann's interest in the boy Władzio during summer 1911 vacation in Venice were additional experiences occupying his thoughts.
+Mann's original intention was to write about "passion as confusion and degradation" after having been fascinated by the true story of Goethe's love for 17-year-old Baroness Ulrike von Levetzow, which had led Goethe to write his "Marienbad Elegy".
+The May 1911 death of composer Gustav Mahler in Vienna and Mann's interest in the boy Władzio during a summer 1911 vacation in Venice were additional experiences occupying his thoughts.
 He used the story to illuminate certain convictions about the relationship between life and mind, with Aschenbach representing the intellect.
 Mann also was influenced by Sigmund Freud and his views on dreams, as well as by philosopher Friedrich Nietzsche, who had visited Venice several times.